Lin Chia-lung

-Lin Chia-lung (林佳龍 (Lín Jiālóng); born 13 February 1964) is a Taiwanese political scientist and politician who has served as Minister of Foreign Affairs of Taiwan since 20 May 2024.
-He previously served as Secretary General to the President of Taiwan from 2023 to 2024.
+Lin Chia-lung (林佳龍 (Lín Jiālóng); born 13 February 1964) is a Taiwanese political scientist and politician who has served as Minister of Foreign Affairs since 2024.
+He previously served as the Secretary General to the President from 2023 to 2024.

 Before entering politics, Lin graduated from National Taiwan University, earned three degrees from Yale University, and became a professor of political science at National Chung Cheng University.
 As a member of the Democratic Progressive Party (DPP), he ran in the 2014 Taiwanese local elections and was elected as Mayor of Taichung, serving from 2014 to 2018.

 Early life and education

 Lin was born in Wanhua District, Taipei City, in 1964.
-His father was a tailor from Mailiao in Yunlin County who left his hometown to work in Wanhua.
+He has two sisters.
+He was raised in a poor family; both his mother and maternal grandfather were debtors.
+His father was a suit tailor from Mailiao, Yunlin, who studied in Taipei but, after failing to pass the college entrance exam, left his hometown to work in Wanhua.
 His mother was from Lukang, Changhua County.
+When Lin was an infant, the family's house burned down.

-After graduating from Taipei Municipal Jianguo High School in 1982, Lin enrolled in National Taiwan University (NTU) and graduated with his Bachelor of Arts (B.A.) in political science in 1986 and his master's degree in political science from NTU in 1988.
+Lin attended Taipei Municipal Chien Kuo High School, where he was elected class monitor, and graduated in 1982.
+Afterwards, he enrolled at National Taiwan University (NTU) and graduated with his Bachelor of Arts (B.A.) in political science in 1986 and his master's degree in political science in 1988.
 As an undergraduate, he was an active student activist, serving as president of the NTU "Mainland Affairs Research Society," a small Kuomintang dissident group, and as a representative of the university's student union.
+He completed compulsory military service in the Republic of China Army in the 10th Air Defense Artillery Corps.

 In 1990, Lin was one of the co-leaders of the Wild Lily student movement along with Luo Wen-jia and Julian Kuo.
-In 1991, while studying for his doctorate at NTU, Lin was awarded a Fulbright Scholarship to complete graduate studies in the United States, where he earned a Master of Philosophy (M.Phil.) in 1992, a second Master of Arts (M.A.) in 1993, and his Ph.D. in 1998, all in political science from Yale University.
+In 1991, while studying for his doctorate at NTU, Lin was awarded a Fulbright Scholarship to complete graduate studies in the United States.
+He earned a Master of Philosophy (M.Phil.) in 1992, a second Master of Arts (M.A.) in 1993, and his Ph.D. in 1998, all from Yale University in political science.
 His doctoral dissertation, "Paths to democracy: Taiwan in comparative perspective," was completed under political scientist Juan José Linz.